 9. Availability of Funds/Limits

 The day we receive the image through Mobile Cheque Deposit will be deemed the day of deposit.
 Funds will be credited to your Account immediately upon receipt of the image.
 A paper cheque will be deemed deposited the business day after we receive it.
-Availability and access to the funds will be subject to our Hold Funds Policy.
+Availability and access to funds will be subject to our Hold Funds Policy.

-We may establish limits on the dollar amount of items and/or number of items which can be deposited and/or the maximum balance held per customer.
+We may establish limits on the dollar amount of items, number of items which can be deposited and/or the maximum balance held per customer.
 These limits may change from time to time without prior notice to you.
 If you attempt a transaction that is in excess of these limits, we may reject the transaction.
 Please refer to our EQ Bank Account Fees & Features for further information on deposit limits.

 Deposits made after 11:59pm EST/EDT will have a transaction date of the next day and will be processed on the next day.